xjtu-omics/vcf-utils/README.md

 **find_mlma**: takes an input file, and writes a list of 'duplicate loci' (so events that have same chromosome and position, but may have different alt (or ref!) alleles in “chr1:10” fomat).
 Useful for pindel output VCFs

+**find_uncrowded**: finds events that have no other events in a certain window around them, such as no other event within the 100 bases before and after the event.
+This can help eliminate events in repetitive regions, which are relatively likely to be inaccurate.

 **fuse**: fuses two VCF files that describe the same sample(s) (actually merges them)

 **indel_split**: splits an indel file into an insertion file and a deletion file (only pure insertions and deletions, no replacements!)